PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Methods

 and $\mathcal{D}_\theta$ is a pretrained, deterministic decoder $\mathcal{D}_\theta(\bm{z})$ with a discrete latent space.
 Then, we train a RNN $q_{\phi^{(\tau)}}$ to antitonically sample the surrogate model $h_{\phi_{\tau}}$ using VCA by minimizing Eq. \ref{eq:vfenergy}.
-As evidenced by the success of dropout, score matching and diffusion models, adding noise throughout training can promote exploration and larger accuracy in lower-probability regions of the latent space.
-For VCA, the high temperature $T = T_0$ noisy sampling at the beginning of training operates to both aid the annealing process and increase the breadth of sampled latent vectors.
+As evidenced by the success of dropout, score matching, and diffusion models, adding noise during training can promote exploration and improve accuracy in low-probability regions of the latent space.
+For VCA, the high-temperature $T = T_0$ noisy sampling at the beginning of training serves both to aid the annealing process and to increase the breadth of sampled latent vectors.
 Therefore, we accumulate latent vectors $\hat{Z}^{(\tau)}$ throughout the noisy VCA steps to allow the surrogate model to learn both breadth and depth of the latent space's relation to the FOM.
 Practically, we set an epoch cutoff $N_{\text{thresh}}$, before collecting latent vectors for training to exclude vectors generated at excessively high temperatures which are less responsive to $h_{\phi^{(\tau)}}$.
 We accumulate the new latent vectors $\hat{Z}^{(\tau)} = \{\hh{z}^{(i)}\} : \hh{z} \sim q_{\phi^{(\tau)}}(\hh{z})$ and construct a new dataset $Z^{(\tau + 1)} = Z^{(\tau)} \cup \hat{Z}^{(\tau)}$.
 We repeat this procedure a total of $\tau_\text{max}$ times.